Field Experience: Sites

 Institutional repository: including object ingest, metadata creation and evaluation, and troubleshooting.

-Library assessment: Data maintenance, business analysis, analytic tools (JMP,
+Library assessment: Data maintenance, business analysis, report creation using a range of analytic tools.

 1408-A Christian Avenue